Started out, all alone.

 He was supported by his band, The Heartbreakers, for the majority of his career.
 He occasionally released solo work, as was the case with 2006's Highway Companion, on which he performed most of the backing instrumentation himself.
 However, members of The Heartbreakers played on each of his solo albums and the band always backed him when touring in support of those albums.
 He also toured with Mudcrutch in order to promote their debut album.
 Petty was managed by Tony Dimitriades from 1976 until Petty's death in 2017.
 On February 3, 2008, Tom Petty and the Heartbreakers performed at the Super Bowl XLII Halftime show.

-He had a minor but credited acting role as a mayor in Kevin Costner's post-apocalyptic (and box office) disaster film The Postman and was the voice of Elroy "Lucky" Kleinschmidt (Luanne Platter's redneck boyfriend turned husband) on the later seasons of the FOX sitcom King of the Hill (though the first time Lucky appeared on a King of the Hill episode was "The Redneck of Rainey Street," which focused on Kahn and Minh becoming trailer trash after Kahn, Jr. gets rejected from a college prep summer school program).
+He had a minor but credited acting role as a mayor in Kevin Costner's post-apocalyptic disaster film The Postman (where it's very subtly hinted that his character actually is Tom Petty) and was the voice of Elroy "Lucky" Kleinschmidt (Luanne Platter's redneck boyfriend turned husband) on the later seasons of the FOX sitcom King of the Hill (though the first time Lucky appeared on a King of the Hill episode was "The Redneck of Rainey Street," which focused on Kahn and Minh becoming trailer trash after Kahn, Jr. gets rejected from a college prep summer school program).

 Petty died on October 2, 2017 in Malibu, California, after suffering cardiac arrest earlier in the day.
 He had just played the final gig of the Heartbreakers' year-long 40th anniversary tour the week before.